sheetmusicplus/hal-dam-ruby/README.md

-# HalDms
+# HalDam

-This is an unofficial client library for the
+This is an unofficial Ruby client library for the
 [Hal Leonard Digital Asset Management](https://haldms.halleonard.com/vendoradmin/) system.